 Wax is the largest component of candles, so it’s worth looking into; particularly considering that you burn them in your home and/or work space.

-While paraffin has been the cheap wax of choice for many years, soy wax has recently moved into second place due to its “natural” credentials.
+While paraffin has been the cheap wax of choice since the late 19th centure, soy wax has recently moved into second place due to its “natural” credentials.
 However, if you do some research, you’ll discover that there’s a much better choice for candles: coconut wax—let's look at why.

 What is wax anyway?